 Form-Base Code in New England

-The Cecil Group is currently working on a form-base code for the Broad Street area in Manchester, Connecticut.
+Harriman is currently working on a form-base code for the Broad Street area in Manchester, Connecticut.
 Broad Street was one of the first highway commercial shopping districts in suburban Hartford and thrived for nearly 30 years between the 1950s and 1970s.
 As shopping and travel patterns changed, the district has deteriorated rapidly with several vacant and deteriorated buildings.
-As a follow-up to the adoption of an urban renewal plan, the Town of Manchester hired The Cecil Group to prepare new development regulations and design standards that fulfill the vision for the Broad Street Redevelopment Area.
+As a follow-up to the adoption of an urban renewal plan, the Town of Manchester hired Harriman to prepare new development regulations and design standards that fulfill the vision for the Broad Street Redevelopment Area.
 The Town and Redevelopment Authority concluded that a form-based code would be the most beneficial method of achieving the smart-growth goals outlined in the redevelopment plan, attracting new private investment, and facilitating higher density mixed-use of targeted redevelopment sites.
-The Cecil Group is now preparing the new form-based code, regulating plan and design standards for the district that specifically define and illustrate the desired mix of commercial, residential and civic uses; quality building forms and materials; “complete street” hierarchy emphasizing intermodal and pedestrian-oriented design of thoroughfares; and open spaces that provide passive and active recreational opportunities within the district and throughout the community.
+Harriman is now preparing the new form-based code, regulating plan and design standards for the district that specifically define and illustrate the desired mix of commercial, residential and civic uses; quality building forms and materials; “complete street” hierarchy emphasizing intermodal and pedestrian-oriented design of thoroughfares; and open spaces that provide passive and active recreational opportunities within the district and throughout the community.